epizzella/RTOS/README.md

 The entire API is accessabile through a single file:  os.zig.
 You can use os.zig via @import: ```const Os = @import("EchoOS");```

 The following is a basic example of creating a task and starting multitasking.
-One task is created, the OS is initalized, and multitasking is started.
+One task is created and multitasking is started.
 ```
 const Os = @import("EchoOS");   //Import Echo OS
 const Task = Os.Task